GaetanoGeck/js-collabgraph/README.md

 ## Development notes

 In this first prototype,
-- the dates are ignored (i.e. all sessions are relevant) and
+- the dates are ignored (i.e. all sessions are relevant);
-- highlighting of nodes and edges depends on collaborations in an either/or fashion only.
+- highlighting of nodes and edges depends on collaborations in an either/or fashion only and
+- the style of the collaborator numbers varies between none/one/multiple collaborators only.

 This tool uses [mxgraph](https://jgraph.github.io/mxgraph/).
 See the project's page for more details on browser requirements.